o3de/o3de.org/content/docs/userguide/material-owner-on-material-owner-ready-node.md

+description: ' Use the On Ready node in the &ALYlong; &script-canvas; to indicate when the material owner finishes loading its assets. '
+slug: material-owner-on-material-owner-ready-node
+title: On Ready
+---
 # On Ready<a name="material-owner-on-material-owner-ready-node"></a>

 This node is triggered when the material owner finishes loading its assets\.
 We recommend that you use this event to trigger functions for the **Get Param\*** and **Set Param\*** nodes \(for example, the **[Get Param Color](material-owner-get-param-color-node.md)** and **[Set Param Color](material-owner-set-param-color.md)** nodes\)\.
 Otherwise, the material asset might not be available when the script is first activated\.
 For example, a **[Mesh](component-static-mesh.md)** component does not load its mesh until at least one frame after the script starts\.